affeldt-aist/coq-robot/README.md

 Grant-in-Aid for Scientific Research Number 15H02687

+## Disclaimer

+This library is still at an experimental stage.
+Contents may change and definitions and theorems may be renamed.
+Use at your own risk.

 ## Documentation

+This library can be used to address the forward kinematics problem of robot manipulators.
+It contains theories for angles, three-dimensional geometry (including three-dimensional rotations, skew-symmetric matrices, quaternions), rigid body transformations (isometries, homogeneous representation, Denavit-Hartenberg convention, screw motions), and an application to the SCARA robot manipulator.

-Each file is documented in its header.
+Each file is documented more precisely in its header.

 Some references used in this work:
 - [murray] Murray, Li, Shankar Sastry: A Mathematical Introduction to Robotic Manipulation
 - [springer] Siciliano, Khatib (Eds.): Springer Handbook of Robotics
-- [angeles] Angeles: Fundamentals of Robotic Mechanical Systems
+- [angeles] Angeles: Fundamentals of Robotic Mechanical Systems, Springer 2014
 - [oneill] O'Neill: Elementary Differential Geometry
 - [spong] Spong, Hutchinson, Vidyasagar: Robot Modeling and Control
-- [sciavicco] Sciavicco, L., Siciliano, B.: Modelling and Control of Robot Manipulators
+- [sciavicco] Sciavicco, L., Siciliano, B.: Modelling and Control of Robot Manipulators, Springer 2000

 ## Original License